-Provides IWSVA device registration and configuration replication from an IWSVA source instance to an IWSVA receiver instance.
-When you would like to copy the policies and configuration files of one IWSVA device to one or more other IWSVA destinations on a manual or recurring basis, use Replication Configuration.
+Replication synchronizes local desktops with their corresponding remote desktops by sending user-generated changes to the server.
+When you would like to copy the policies and configuration files of one IWSVA device to one more other IWSVA destinations on a manual or recurring basis, use Replication Configuration.
+You can set policies to configure replication frequency and select a root account to export the configuration files from the replication source.